 Federal Student Aid (FSA) Eligibility

-Federal Regulations require that we notify our students that a federal or state drug conviction can disqualify a student for federal student aid.
-Convictions count if they were:
+Federal regulations require that we notify our students that a federal or state drug conviction can disqualify a student for federal student aid.
+Convictions count:

-- for an offense that occurred for periods while enrolled and
+- if for an offense that occurred for periods while enrolled and

 Period of ineligibility for FSA funds for the possession of illegal drugs:

 - 1st offense - 1 year from date of conviction

 - 2nd offense - 2 years from date of conviction